thred/dreambuilder_game/mods/snowdrift/README.txt

-snowdrift 0.3.0 by paramat
+snowdrift 0.2.5 by paramat
-For latest stable Minetest and back to 0.4.9 dev after 13/01/14 Depends default
+For latest stable Minetest and back to 0.4.6
+Depends default
 Licenses: code WTFPL, textures CC BY-SA